Sairyss/domain-driven-hexagon/README.md

 - [How to Implement Vertical Slice Architecture](https://garywoodfine.com/implementing-vertical-slice-architecture/)
 - [Why I don’t like layered architecture for microservices](https://garywoodfine.com/why-i-dont-like-layered-architecture-for-microservices/) - this explains more in details what disadvantages a typical horizontal Layered Architecture have compared to Modular / Vertical Slice architectures.

-Each module is separated in layers described below.
+Each module consists of layers described below.

 # Application Core